 The financial consequences of a divorce judged in France can become apparent both during the divorce procedure proper, and again when the marital regime is “liquidated” and the assets divided.

-Before reaching this stage, a certain number of questions should be answered:
+Before reaching this stage, a certain number of questions should be considered:

 There are basically four types of divorce procedure in France, one hostile, two amicable and one for a prolonged separation.